pmpcosta/BiMiCo/README.md

 5. Store results in a Phyloseq object for further visualization and analysis, "create_phylo".
 Specify ASV table (step 3), taxonomy table (step 4) and sample phenotype data - object will be created without phenodata, but comparative statistics cannot be done. *Optionally add phylogenetic tree

+6. Filter the above Phyloseq object using the rm_nonbac function in order to remove mitochondrial, chloroplast and other possible non-bacterial sequences based on the assigned taxonomy.

-6. Filter contamination using the "decontam" package (optional)
+n+1.
+Filter contamination using the "decontam" package (optional)

-7. Various analyses can use Phyloseq functions directly or from Shiny-phyloseq, e.g. PCoA, alpha - beta diversity plots, species abundance barplots.
+n+2.
+Various analyses can use Phyloseq functions directly or from Shiny-phyloseq, e.g. PCoA, alpha - beta diversity plots, species abundance barplots.
 In some cases ASV counts wil need to be transformed to relative abundance.
 Later even phyloseq-Deseq2 based differential relative abundance can be added